Is Ethical Fashion The Future?

 What is Ethical Fashion?

-We have recently spoken on Fferal about sustainable fashion and why it’s so important in 2019.
+We recently spoke on Fferal about sustainable fashion and why it’s so important in 2019.
 These two practices are linked together closely.
 Sustainable fashion is a broader movement, which looks at everyone involved within the industry.
 Ethical fashion is more directly linked to consumers and their shopping choices.

 Ethical fashion is brought about in response to customer demand.
 In short, it’s designing, sourcing and manufacturing clothes in a way that benefits people and communities while minimising the impact on the environment, to be precise.